skills/release-based-workflow/README.md

 ### :keyboard: Activity: Create the release pull request

 1. Open a pull request with `main` as the `base` branch, and `hotfix-v1.0.1` as the `compare` branch
-1. Fill in the pull request template to describe your changes (e.g. `Hotfix v1.0.1` as the title and `Fixed bug introduced in last production release - set game background back to black` as the body content)
+1. Fill in the pull request template to describe your changes, you can set the pull request title to `Hotfix v1.0.1` and you can include a detailed pull request body, an example is below
+    ```
+    ## Description:
+    - Fixed bug introduced in last production release - set game background back to black
+    ```
 1. Review the changes and click `Create pull request`
 1. Click **Merge pull request**
 1. Wait about 20 seconds then refresh this page for the next step